Beacon Hill looks to seize Russian assets, void contracts

 Lawmakers are also considering a proposal that would ban the sale of Russian goods and products in the state.

-Baker said earlier this week the state doesn't want to end up shutting down any family owned businesses belonging to immigrants who may still have ties to Russia.
+Baker and legislative leaders said earlier this week the state doesn’t want to end up shutting down any family owned businesses belonging to immigrants with ties to Russia.

 Russia’s attack on Ukraine, which has ignited worldwide protests, has prompted multiple states to review ties to Russian businesses and products and sever them to punish Putin’s regime.